-Join Tim Grey for an in-depth discussion in this video Adjusting temperature in Lab mode, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Adjusting temperature in Lab mode, part of Photoshop: Mastering Color Correction (2012).

 When it comes to color and your digital camera, you're probably going to think …about color temperature.
 Because the white balance adjustment that …compensates for the color of the light is what you're using when you adjust color …in the camera.
 And in fact, when you process your raw …captures, maybe using Adobe Camera Raw to convert the raw capture into actual pixel …values, you're also using color temperature. …The Color Temperature Adjustments are actually based on the Lab Color Mode. …And the Lab Color Mode in turn, is actually based on how the human visual …system process color, in the real world.
 If you find that you prefer using that …approach, you can utilize the Lab Color Mode to apply adjustments to an image …that you've already converted from Raw for example.…